David Ketchum

-David Ketchum (born February 4, 1928, in Quincy, Illinois) is an American character actor, writer, and director perhaps most noted for playing Agent 13 on the 1960s sitcom Get Smart.
+David Ketchum (February 4, 1928 – August 10, 2025) was an American actor and comedian, best known for his appearances in television sitcoms, including The Mary Tyler Moore Show, Camp Runamuck, and Get Smart.

+Life and career

-Ketchum studied physics at UCLA and joined other UCLA students in entertaining military personnel around the world for the USO.
+Ketchum was born on February 4, 1928, in Quincy, Illinois.
+He studied physics at UCLA and joined other UCLA students in entertaining military personnel around the world for the USO.

 Ketchum had a radio program for seven years in San Diego, California.
 On television, he portrayed Counselor Spiffy in Camp Runamuck.
 He was also a regular on I'm Dickens, He's Fenster, playing the role of Mel Warshaw.

-Agent 13 was often seen in recurring jokes on the show hiding in unusual places such as mailboxes or fire hydrants.
-Ketchum reprised the role in the 1989 TV movie Get Smart Again as well as an episode of 1995 revival of Get Smart on Fox.
+In Get Smart, he played Agent 13, and was often seen in recurring jokes on the show hiding in unusual places such as mailboxes or fire hydrants.
+Ketchum reprised the role in the 1989 TV movie Get Smart Again as well as an episode of the 1995 revival of Get Smart on Fox.
 Ketchum also co-wrote one episode of the third season of the original series, titled "Classification: Dead."
 He also wrote scripts for other programs, including The Andy Griffith Show and Petticoat Junction.

 In 1962, his comedy album The Long-Playing Tongue of Dave Ketchum was released.
 Billboard gave it a 4-star prefix for strong sales potential.

 Films in which Ketchum appeared included Young Doctors in Love (1982) and The Other Sister (1999).